karson33/vpnfactcheck/_posts/2021-05-05-how-fast-surfshark-brisbane.md

 * considering to purchase [SurfShark VPN](https://surfshark.com/) or comparing it with other VPNs, or
 * **Brisbane/QLD** is your primary VPN destination,
-* you are SurfShark user and want to optimize the VPN connection speed
+* you are a SurfShark user and want to optimize the VPN connection speed

 you shall be interested in this article.

 ## Brisbane VPN Speed Test Setup

-The network test setup and method is the same as last time test ([detailed specifications](https://karson33.github.io/vpnfactcheck/is-surfshark-fast-in-sydney/)).
+The network test setup and method are the same as the last test ([detailed specifications](https://karson33.github.io/vpnfactcheck/is-surfshark-fast-in-sydney/)).
 In short, I am testing the SurfShark VPN via NBN 250/20 speed plan.

-Different from last test to Sydney VPN server, the Brisbane servers are a bit "remote" (I am living in Sydney) - about 1000km away.
-This physical distance adds a bit latency (ping value) in the test.
+Different from the last test to the SurfShark Sydney VPN servers, the Brisbane servers are a bit "remote" (I am living in Sydney) - about 1000km away.
+This physical distance adds a bit of latency (ping value) in the test.

-Light travels at [300,000km per seconds](https://en.wikipedia.org/wiki/Speed_of_light), it takes at least 3.3ms for a internet traffic travels one way from Sydney to Brisbane, and 6.6ms two-ways.
-Still, this magnitude of increase in latency is intangible in daily use case.
+Light travels at [300,000km per second](https://en.wikipedia.org/wiki/Speed_of_light), it takes at least 3.3ms for a internet packet to travel one way from Sydney to Brisbane, and 6.6ms two-ways.
+Still, this magnitude of increase in latency is intangible in the daily use cases.

 ### VPN Speed Test Method

-Same VPN speed test procedure as [last time](https://karson33.github.io/vpnfactcheck/is-surfshark-fast-in-sydney/), I will run Ookla speedtest to SurfShark four types VPN connection protocols:
+Same VPN speed test procedure as [last time](https://karson33.github.io/vpnfactcheck/is-surfshark-fast-in-sydney/), I will run Ookla speedtest to SurfShark four types of VPN connection protocols:

 1. IKEv2
 2. OpenVPN(TCP)